stackmagic/gradle-dropwizard/README.md

 todo
 ====

-* npn-boot jar version selector util
+* [ ] npn-boot jar version selector util
-* streamline the test task generation
-* make usage of testng vs. junit configurable
+* [ ] make usage of TestNG vs. JUnit configurable (need to investigate if and how we can pass in urls to the tests like TestNG does)
-* generate testng.xml and a script or Main wrapper that adds all the urls to the environment the same way as it's already done in the int/acc tests
+* [ ] generate testng.xml and a script or Main wrapper that adds all the urls to the environment the same way as it's already done in the int/acc tests so you get a 'portable' jar with a script and can run the acceptance tests on any server as post-deployment tests.
-* env parameters such as SERVER_VERSION should be configurable and optional
+* [ ] env parameters such as SERVER_VERSION should be configurable and optional
+* [ ] check if this plugin works on mac
+* [ ] make this plugin work on windows

 known issues
 ============

-* integration and acceptance tests are only run if there's at least 1 test class available in `src/test/java`
+* integration and acceptance tests are only run if there's at least 1 test class available in `src/test/java` so always run `test intTest` or `build intTest` or anything that includes the `test` task before your `intTest` and `accTest` tasks.